[ Updated Oct 30, 2017 ]

 Supermetrics connectors for Google Data Studio

 Data Studio’s native capabilities make it an ideal place for showcasing this data – but only if you can also include all of your campaign data.
 This is where community connectors come into play.
-In the case of the Supermetrics connectors, they let you pull in data from 20+ marketing sources, including:
+In the case of the Supermetrics connectors, they let you pull in data from dozens of marketing sources, including:

 - Facebook Ads